 Packrafting has proven to be the perfect paddle sport for me.
 I am a casual river runner who does have other hobbies and interests but generally loves being outside in wild places and having fun adventures with friends.

-All of my paddling friends have Alpacka packrafts and issues are rare or nonexistent.
+All of my paddling friends have Alpacka Packrafts and issues are rare or nonexistent.
 They are durable, smartly designed boats.
-Of course, that quality comes at a price ($1,600).
+Of course, that quality comes at the Alapacka Expedition price ($1,600).
 I am confident that my investment will bring me years of joy on rivers and creeks.